Island Peak Climbing

 Bring one one to two ounce tube of SPF 30+ sunscreen, as well as one tube of SPF-rated lipscreen.
 All sunscreens lose SPF ratings over time; be sure your sun protection is brand-new.

 Basic medical supplies in a compact package.
 We recommend basic painkillers, Moleskin, first-aid tape, Band-Aids, and anti-septic wipes or gel

 Bring any personal prescriptions, plus Pepto Bismol, Cipro (500mg tablets), Metronidazole, Z-Paks (250mg tablets), Diamox (125mg tablets, approx. 35 total), and a variety of standard painkillers including Excedrin Extra Strength, Ibuprofen, etc. We also recommend a selection of hard candies and cough drops to handle the cold, dry air.

 Bring three sets of each.
 Please note that toe warmers are different than hand warmers.
 They are formulated to work in a lower oxygen environment, like the inside of a boot, they also burn out more quickly.

 While food is provided on this trip, we recommend bringing along a selection of familiar snacks (such as energy bars, chocolate, candy, electrolyte powder, etc.).
 Bring a variety of easy-to-eat snacks you enjoy

 Please pack several quart-sized Ziploc bags, extra batteries for any electronic device (such as a headlamp or Steri-Pen!), and consider packing outlet adapters depending on your itinerary.
 An assortment of items to make your travel comfortable and secure will ensure a smooth trip.

-Clean 'town' clothing is recommend for use traveling as well as pre-and-post trip.
+Clean 'town' clothing is recommended for use traveling as well as the pre-and-post trip.
 We recommend bringing a comfortable variety of clothing for peace of mind, including some t-shirts.